snoyberg/yesoddocs/book/templates.markdown

 Yesod has templating languages for HTML, CSS and Javascript.
 All of them allow variable interpolation, safe handling of URLs and embedding sub-templates.
 Since the code is dealt with at compile time, you can use the compiler as your friend and get strong type safety guarantees.
 Oh, and XSS vulnerabilities get handled automatically.

 There are three ways to embed the templates: through quasi-quotation, regular external and debug external.
 Quasi-quotation is great for small, simple templates that won't be changing often.
-Debug mode is great for development, and since it has the same type signature as the regular external functions, you can easily switch to using it for your production code.
+Debug mode is great for development, and since it has the same type signature as the regular external functions, you can easily switch to using them for your production code.

 By using built-in Yesod constructs like defaultLayout and getMessage, you'll get a consistent look-and-feel throughout your site, including pages automatically generated by Yesod such as error pages and authentication.